 How to Apply

 Students apply to the DS Minor through the link below.
 You will need to upload an unofficial copy of your undergraduate transcript along with a brief statement of interest and intent.
-Admission to the minor will depend on the student status of good standing at UMD, successful completion of required gateway course EDSP289i (CHSE 205) and a statement of interest consistent with the purpose of the minor.
+Admission to the minor will depend on the student status of good standing at UMD, successful completion (C- or better) of required gateway course CHSE 205 (formerly EDSP289i) and a statement of interest consistent with the purpose of the minor.

-Students must apply for the minor no later than their third year at UM.
+Students must have at least one more full academic year left at UMD before graduation.
 (Before submitting your application, have a copy of your unofficial transcript in docx, jpeg, or pdf format ready to upload.)
 Students will be able to apply to the program during a two-week window in the Fall.

 Students will be notified of their acceptance into the minor program within about one month of their application after review by Disability Studies Team.
-Advising will be mandatory each semester.
+Advising will be offered each semester.

 Faculty in the Department of Counseling, Higher Education, and Special Education (CHSE) and in the Department of Speech and Hearing Sciences teach required courses in the program.
 CHSE staff will provide advising to students enrolled in the program.
-Other faculty in the College of Education teaching in the program include Dr. Yewon Lee and Dr. Agnesanne Danahey.
+Other faculty in the College of Education teaching in the program include Dr. Agnesanne Danahey.